 We have a number of excellent resources in microfilm format.
-Click here for a description of what is available.
+See a description of what is available.

 Microform (fiche or film) Scanners

-There are 3 microform scanners located in the area behind the Spencer Gallery on the first floor.
+There are three microform scanners located in the area behind the Spencer Gallery on the first floor.

-The 2 ST ViewScan (Black) scanners will scan micro fiche or micro film.
+- The two ST ViewScan (Black) scanners will scan micro fiche or micro film.

 To use the Canon Micro Express scanner: